Susan Hutchison: Journalism

-Upon graduation in 1975, she was hired by an affiliate of the American Broadcasting Company.
+Upon graduation in 1975, she was hired by an affiliate of the American Broadcasting Company (ABC).
 In 1978, she was hired as the weekend sports anchor and producer for KITV news in Honolulu, Hawaii.
 She became the weekend news anchor, and then the weekday evening news anchor and producer.
 After being spotted by a Seattle television executive, Hutchison was hired in January 1981 as a TV news anchor for the CBS affiliate in Seattle, KIRO-TV.
 She worked as the evening anchor for more than 20 years, earning five Emmy Awards.

 Philanthropy

 In 2003, Hutchison was hired as the executive director of the Charles and Lisa Simonyi Fund for Arts and Sciences.
 The foundation provided $100 million in grants for projects in arts, science, and education.

-Hutchison has served as trustee of the following boards: Finance Chair, Woodrow Wilson International Center for Scholars appointed by George W. Bush, Chair, Young Life International, Vice Chair, All-Star Orchestra (current), Vice President (present) and Chair, Seattle Symphony, and has served on the following boards: Smithsonian Institution National Air and Space Museum, Seattle Art Museum, Seattle Children's Hospital Foundation, Discovery Institute, and Salvation Army.
+Hutchison has served as trustee of the following boards: Finance Chair, Woodrow Wilson International Center for Scholars appointed by George W. Bush, chair, Young Life International, Vice Chair, All-Star Orchestra (current), Vice President (present) and chair, Seattle Symphony, and has served on the following boards: Smithsonian Institution National Air and Space Museum, Seattle Art Museum, Seattle Children's Hospital Foundation, Discovery Institute, and Salvation Army.
 She also has been a spokesperson for the American Leprosy Mission, Northwest Medical Teams, Job Corps, and March of Dimes, and has emceed charitable auctions, fundraising events and dinners.

 Her civic involvement includes the Governor's A+ Commission on Education, National Collegiate Athletic Association Committee on Compliance, the King County Independent Task Force on Elections, and the Chancellor's Advisory Council for Seattle Community Colleges.
 She received the Washington Policy Center's Champion of Freedom award and the Seattle Mayor's Good Neighbor award.
-The Washington State Republican Party named her Chairman Emeritus, the only such designation in its history.
+The Washington State Republican Party named her Chair Emeritus, the only such designation in its history.